Local News Links:... .........................

 Waving to the crowd from the balcony of the Legislature (source)

-The Royals arrived at the CPR station at 10:30 am then went off to a 'meet and greet' reception at City Hall.
+The Royals arrived at the CPR station at 10:30 am, then went off to a 'meet and greet' reception at City Hall.
 From there, it was the Legislature

-for meetings and a reception.
-Lunch was held next door at Government House and at 1 p.m. the King went to a broadcast room set up on-site to deliver a Victoria Day address to his 500 million subjects (give or take) around the Empire
+and at 1 p.m., the King went to a broadcast room set up on-site to deliver a Victoria Day address that would be transmitted to his 500 million (give or take) subjects around the British Empire by the BBC.
+His speech was measured, but there were no sings of a stutter.

-"Winnipeg, the city from which I am speaking, was no more than a fort and hamlet upon the open prairie when Queen Victoria began to rule.
+His speech began: "Winnipeg, the city from which I am speaking, was no more than a fort and hamlet upon the open prairie when Queen Victoria began to rule.
 Today it is a monument to the faith and energy which have created and upheld the world-wide Empire of our time".

 At the CNR Station (source)

 After a couple of hours of private time, the couple and their entourage - which included Prime Minister King, Premier Bracken and the Lieutenant Governor - went on their afternoon program that included visits to Polo Park race track, Assiniboine Park, St. Boniface City Hall, Deer Lodge Hospital and Kildonan Park.
-It was then back to the CPR station and by 7 pm they were back on the rails.

 Here is the King's speech in its entirety, patched together from the Winnipeg Evening Tribune of May 24, 1939: